atchutchi/dacosta-music/README.md

 - **Events**: Calendar and detailed event pages
 - **Contact Form**: With form validation and reCAPTCHA integration
 - **Authentication**: User registration and login system for admin access
+- **Media Storage**: Supabase Storage integration for images and videos
 - **Responsive Design**: Mobile-first approach for all screen sizes

 ## Technology Stack